Foster Loyer: Junior season (2020–21)

 Dane Fife was one of his assistant coaches for the 2020–21 Michigan State Spartans men's basketball team.
 Loyer was named co-captain of the team along with Joshua Langford and Aaron Henry.

-On November 25, Loyer scored a career-high 20 points on six three-pointers in a starting role in a 83–67 win over Eastern Michigan at the Breslin Center with no fans attending.
+On November 25, Loyer scored a career-high 20 points on six three-pointers in a starting role in an 83–67 win over Eastern Michigan at the Breslin Center with no fans attending.
 On March 2, the Spartans announced that Loyer had had shoulder surgery and would miss the remainder of the season.

 After backing up Winston for 2 seasons, Loyer was only able to earn 16.6 minutes per game of playing time as a junior.
 Michigan State had signed point guard recruit Jaden Akins on August 13, 2020.
 Then, on March 27, 2021, point guard Tyson Walker announced that he would transfer to Michigan State.
 Loyer consulted with Izzo extensively regarding his future with the team and his options.
 On April 19, 2021, Loyer entered the NCAA transfer portal.
 He was the fourth Spartan to enter the portal.
 Loyer's junior season was a disappointment.
 After opening the season as the starter, he only started 7 games as he had difficulty consistently creating shots off the dribble and defending his position.
 His shooting efficiency was mediocre (29% field goal percentage — 33% on three point shots).
 On May 13, with a three-guard Michigan State class of 2021 recruiting class on the horizon, Loyer decided to transfer to Davidson, where he would be eligible to play immediately.